icetbr/comparing-testing-libraries/README.md

 - fast no matter how you run it
 - paralel tests by default, it takes extra work to make then synchronous, bad for integration tests
 - weird integrations with nodemon that makes it sometimes hang
-- the tap reporters I like are old and unmaintained
 - special syntax (`t.test`, `await test`, and others)

 ### uvu